 The safety and wellbeing of students is of primary importance to North Central College.
 Each student plays an important role in creating a safe, healthy and responsible community.
-The College understands that the potential for disciplinary action may be a deterrent to students who might seek emergency medical assistance for themselves or others or those involved in COVID-19 associated contact tracing.
+The College understands that the potential for disciplinary action may be a deterrent to students who might seek emergency medical assistance for themselves or others.

-Because the College wants students to seek assistance promptly in the event of a health or safety emergency involving alcohol or drug use and for students to be fully honest when participating in COVID-19 contact tracing, a policy of medical amnesty has been adopted as part of a comprehensive approach to reduce the harmful effects of substance use and to mitigate risk of COVID-19 to the campus community.
+Because the College wants students to seek assistance promptly in the event of a health or safety emergency involving alcohol or drug use, a policy of medical amnesty has been adopted as part of a comprehensive approach to reduce the harmful effects of substance use.

-- A. If a student seeks help in a medical emergency (by calling 911 or Campus Safety at 630-637-5911), the College will not take disciplinary action for possession, consumption, or being in the presence of alcohol or drugs against: - A student who initiates a request for medical assistance for oneself; - A student who initiates a request for medical assistance for another student; and/or - The student for whom medical assistance is sought. - B. If a student discloses, during the course of COVID-19 related contact tracing, that the student has participated in activity which may violate College policy, the College will not take disciplinary action for possession, consumption, or being in the presence of alcohol or drugs, or the presence of unauthorized guests or gatherings, against:

-- A COVID-19 confirmed/presumed positive student; - A close, physical, or proximate contact of a COVID-19 confirmed/presumed positive student. - C. Any student(s) afforded amnesty under this policy will be required to meet with staff from the Office of Student Affairs or the Office of Residence Life for a formal review of the incident.
+- A. If a student seeks help in a medical emergency (by calling 911 or Campus Safety at 630-637-5911), the College will not take disciplinary action for possession, consumption, or being in the presence of alcohol or drugs against: - A student who initiates a request for medical assistance for oneself; - A student who initiates a request for medical assistance for another student; and/or - The student for whom medical assistance is sought. - B. Any student(s) afforded amnesty under this policy will be required to meet with staff from the Office of Student Affairs or the Office of Residence Life for a formal review of the incident.
 Failure to attend this required meeting will result in the revocation of the amnesty.
-The outcome of this meeting may be a counseling or health assessment, or other educationally appropriate interventions. - D. While no formal disciplinary action will be taken in cases that meet the conditions of this policy, College staff will document the incident and follow up accordingly.
-Repeated incidents or intentional abuse of this policy may result in parental notification and/or disciplinary action. - E. This policy does not preclude disciplinary action regarding other behaviors prohibited in the Student Handbook and/or deemed to have considerable negative community impact, including but not limited to sexual misconduct, hazing, conduct that endangers, damage, vandalism, and the unlawful provision or distribution of alcohol or drugs.
+The outcome of this meeting may be a counseling or health assessment, or other educationally appropriate interventions. - C. While no formal disciplinary action will be taken in cases that meet the conditions of this policy, College staff will document the incident and follow up accordingly.
+Repeated incidents or intentional abuse of this policy may result in parental notification and/or disciplinary action. - D. This policy does not preclude disciplinary action regarding other behaviors prohibited in the Student Handbook and/or deemed to have considerable negative community impact, including but not limited to sexual misconduct, hazing, conduct that endangers, damage, vandalism, and the unlawful provision or distribution of alcohol or drugs.